 Chapter 7.
-Booting the Installation on AMD64 and Intel 64 Systems
+Booting the Installation on 64-bit AMD, Intel, and ARM systems

 Table 7.1.
 Boot Methods and Installation Sources

-- Section 7.1.1, “Booting the Installation on AMD64 and Intel 64 Systems from Physical Media” describes how to boot the installation program using physical media (Red Hat Enterprise Linux DVD, Boot CD-ROM, USB flash drive).
+- Section 7.1.1, “Booting from Physical Media” describes how to boot the installation program using physical media (Red Hat Enterprise Linux DVD, Boot CD-ROM, USB flash drive).

-- Section 7.1.2, “Booting the Installation on AMD64 and Intel 64 Systems from the Network Using PXE” describes how to boot the installation program using PXE.
+- Section 7.1.2, “Booting from the Network Using PXE” describes how to boot the installation program using PXE.